The Valley (stadium): History

 For many years, The Valley was one of the largest Football League grounds in Britain.
 However, Charlton's long absence from the top level of English football prevented much-needed renovation, because funds dried up and attendances fell.
 Charlton were relegated from the First Division in 1957 and did not return until 1986.
 In 1972, the club was relegated to the Third Division for the first time in the post-war era.
 In the early 1980s, the club's debts led to it almost going out of business.
-A consortium of supporters successfully acquired the club in 1984, but The Valley remained in the possession of the ownership of the former owner, and the club was unable to finance the improvements needed to meet new safety requirements.
-Shortly after the start of the 1985–86 season, Charlton left The Valley, entering into an agreement with Crystal Palace to share the latter's magnificent Selhurst Park facilities, the first official groundsharing arrangement in the Football League in 36 years.
+A consortium of supporters successfully acquired the club in 1984, but The Valley remained in the possession of the former owner, and the club was unable to finance the improvements needed to meet new safety requirements.
+Shortly after the start of the 1985–86 season, Charlton left The Valley, entering into an agreement with Crystal Palace to share the latter's Selhurst Park, the first official groundsharing arrangement in the Football League in 36 years.

 In 1988, the ownership of the club and The Valley were again united and, in a "grass roots" effort that harked back to the ground's initial construction, thousands of supporters volunteered to clean the venue, eventually burning the debris in a huge bonfire on the pitch.
 By that time, however, the large terraces were no longer seen as desirable or safe.
 Charlton Athletic supporters proposed to completely rebuild the stadium so that the club could return there at the beginning of the 1990s.
-However, the Greenwich Borough Council overwhelmingly turned down the plans to renovate the ground.
+However, the Greenwich Council overwhelmingly turned down the plans to renovate the ground.
 Club supporters formed their own local political party, the Valley Party, in response to the council's decision.
 The party ran candidates for all but two Greenwich Council seats, sparing the two councillors who had approved the new stadium plans.
-The party won almost 15,000 votes in the 1990 local elections, successfully pressuring the council to approve the plans for the new stadium.
+The party won almost 15,000 votes in the 1990 Greenwich Council election, successfully pressuring the council to approve the plans for the new stadium.